-If you are using Windows® 95/98 or Windows NT® 4.0, you may select between using the utility and the Chipset Features Setup.
+If you are using Windows[®] 95 or Windows NT[®] 4.0, you may select between using the utility and the Chipset Features Setup.
 For other operating systems, you may only use the Chipset Features Setup.
 Refer to the "System Health Monitor Utility" section (Chapter 4) for more information.

-Current CPU Temperature, Current CPU Fan Speed and Current AGP Fan Speed
+Current CPU Temperature and Current CPU Fan Speed

-These fields show the current temperature of the processor, and the current fan speed of the CPU and AGP fans in RPM (Revolutions Per Minute).
+These fields show the current temperature of the processor and the current speed of the processor's fan in RPM (Revolutions Per Minute).